analysis-tools-dev/static-analysis/README.md

 * The absence of some types of unexpected behavior (e.g., arithmetic overflows)

-- [linter-rust](https://github.com/AtomLinter/linter-rust) :warning: — Linting your Rust-files in Atom, using rustc and cargo.
+- [linter-rust](https://github.com/AtomLinter/linter-rust) — Linting your Rust-files in Atom, using rustc and cargo.

 - [lockbud](https://github.com/BurtonQin/lockbud) — Statically detects Rust deadlocks bugs.
 It currently detects two common kinds of deadlock bugs: doublelock and locks in conflicting order.
 It will print bugs in JSON format together with the source code location and an explanation of each bug.

 - [MIRAI](https://github.com/facebookexperimental/MIRAI) — And abstract interpreter operating on Rust's mid-level intermediate language, and providing warnings based on taint analysis.

-- [prae](https://github.com/teenjuna/prae) :warning: — Provides a convenient macro that allows you to generate type wrappers  that promise to always uphold arbitrary invariants that you specified.
+- [prae](https://github.com/teenjuna/prae) — Provides a convenient macro that allows you to generate type wrappers  that promise to always uphold arbitrary invariants that you specified.

 - [Prusti](https://www.pm.inf.ethz.ch/research/prusti.html) — A static verifier for Rust, based on the Viper verification infrastructure.
 By default Prusti verifies absence of panics by proving that statements such as unreachable!() and panic!() are unreachable.

 - [Rudra](https://github.com/sslab-gatech/Rudra) — Rust Memory Safety & Undefined Behavior Detection.
 It is capable of analyzing single Rust packages as well as all the packages on crates.io.

-- [Rust Language Server](https://github.com/rust-lang-nursery/rls) :warning: — Supports functionality such as 'goto definition', symbol search, reformatting, and code completion, and enables renaming and refactorings.
+- [Rust Language Server](https://github.com/rust-lang-nursery/rls) — Supports functionality such as 'goto definition', symbol search, reformatting, and code completion, and enables renaming and refactorings.

 - [rust-analyzer](https://rust-analyzer.github.io) — Supports functionality such as 'goto definition', type inference, symbol search, reformatting, and code completion, and enables renaming and refactorings.